wooski515/Discord-Bot-Social-Credits/README.md

 These files will be created automatically in the same directory as the bot script if they don't exist.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request or open an Issue.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## License

-Distributed under the MIT License.
-See `LICENSE` file for more information (if you add one).
-*(Consider adding a LICENSE file, e.g., MIT License)*

----

 *This bot is intended for entertainment purposes.
 Please use responsibly.*